Early Life Events: Diagnostics and Treatment|

 - provide an overview of the working mechanisms of Mesenchymal Stem Cell therapy for neonatal brain injury;

 - explain the biological principles underlying neuronal stem cell differentiation;

 - explain how patient participation is optimally utilized to guide future biomedical research on early life events.

 - culture, stain and image neuronal stem cells and name which type of cells the neural stem cells have been differentiated into;

 Prior to the lectures the students are expected to gain background knowledge from reading scientific literature and text book chapters.
-In class, the lectures and discussions will deal with case reports to further develop the understanding of the underlying biomedical processes.
 The students are expected to actively participate in seminars.
-To support a successful neural stem cell experiment, the students will be provided with a limited introductory session to working with biomaterial in sterile flow cabinets and fluorescent microscopy via the online LabStar tool.
+To support a successful neural stem cell experiment, the students will be provided with a limited introductory session to working with biomaterial in sterile flow cabinets via Virtual Reality training (if available) and fluorescent microscopy via the online LabStar tool.

-This course will be in Dutch, but the lecture slides and course reader are mostly in English.
-Lectures and examination will be Dutch, unless an exchange student is enrolled.
+This course will be in Dutch, unless an exchange student is enrolled.
+The lecture slides and course reader are mostly in English.
+Examination will be in Dutch, but not for the exchange students.

-The students will be assessed based on their individual performance (written exam in week 5) and on their participation and performance when working in a group (oral presentation and written report on stem cell culture experiment).
+The students will be assessed based on their individual performance (written exam and written report on stem cell culture experiment) and on their participation and performance when working in a group (oral presentation).
 The final grade is weighted from the written exam (40%) in which knowledge and insight are tested.
 In the written exam, each of the classes will be evaluated with an uneven distribution of points credited for the various questions.
 The practical course will be evaluated by the group presentation (20%) and the written report (40%).
-In addition, the students will need to hand in their LabBuddy input, which will be checked for completion of all questions and quality of the daily reports (no marks, only pass/no pass).
+For the written report also the feedback (how it is formulated and how it is dealt with) will be included in the score.
+The reports in LabBuddy will be checked for completion of all questions and quality of the daily reports (no marks, only pass/no pass).